gbiagomba/Naughty_Tarbawlz/README.md

 ```
 You can also make a non-encrypted version and see if the AV detects the malicious binaries inside the zip file.

+P.S the password to the files is below!

 # Zip File Password
-The zip files all share the same password! (see below):
+The zip files all share the same super secure password! (see below):
 ```
 P4ssw0rd!
 ```